ctrlbadger/Bevathlon-Travelling-Salesman-Problem/README.md

 ## Why?

-The sport of Bevathlon is given a set number of pubs one must as a team of four have a pint at each.
+The sport of Bevathlon is, given a set number of pubs, one must as a team of four, have a pint at each establishment.
 The fastest team to go to all pubs and arrive back at the destination is the winner.

-I am a decent coder yet a very bad drinker so designed this script to take in a list of addresses and give me and my team the most efficient route to get round all pubs using googles OR-Tools Travelling Salesman Algorithm.
-In the end we came third so not too bad.
+I am a decent coder yet a very bad drinker so I designed this script to take in a list of addresses and give me and my team the most efficient route to get round all pubs using googles OR-Tools Travelling Salesman Algorithm.
+In the end we came third so we didn't do too bad using it.

 ## How to use?